Flight-Free-UK/flight_free_uk_website/source/posts/the-lifeboat-station-project.html.markdown

 And the best thing of all?
 It was really quite close to home.

-> "I was knocked sideways by the beauty of Ireland.
+> I was knocked sideways by the beauty of Ireland.
 And the best thing of all?
-It was really close to home."
+It was really close to home.

 From my home in Newcastle upon Tyne I had driven to Stranraer, then caught the ferry from Cairnryan to Larne in Northern Ireland.
 Then came the drive south through Ireland to reach Dunmore East.
 All told, around 11 hours of travelling.

-### “11 hours!”
+“11 hours!”
 I hear you cry.

 Well, they were 11 hours of enjoyable, easy travelling with music, coffee, regular stops and an overnight stay to break the journey, sprinkled with interesting folk along the way.
 Not to mention the stunning views I’ve already described, and all without an airport in sight.